Article - Environment

-(ee) (1) “Person” means an individual, corporation, partnership, association, nonprofit entity, the State, any unit of the State, commission, special taxing district, or the federal government.
+(hh) (1) “Person” means an individual, a corporation, a partnership, an association, a nonprofit entity, the State, any unit of the State, a commission, a special taxing district, or the federal government.

 (2) “Person” does not include a county, municipal corporation, bi–county or multicounty agency under Division II of the Land Use Article or Division II of the Public Utilities Article, housing authority under Division II of the Housing and Community Development Article, school board, community college, or any other unit of a county or municipal corporation, or a local fire department, as defined in § 9–401 of the Public Safety Article.

-(2) “Residential dwelling” does not include a hospital, hotel, motel, inn, boarding house, club, dormitory, school, college, or similar seasonal, institutional, or transient facility.
+(2) “Residential dwelling” does not include a hospital, a hotel, a motel, an inn, a boarding house, a club, a dormitory, a school, a college, or a similar seasonal, institutional, or transient facility.

 (i) A wastewater facility that has a State discharge permit or national pollutant discharge elimination system discharge permit;